It seems the knower has become... the knowee.

 "I guess that means you're not wise," the wiseasses quip.
 "Or I'm more highly evolved," I retort.
 Turns out the wiseasses may be right, according to Wikipedia:

 In dentistry, hypodontia is the condition of naturally having fewer than the regular number of teeth.
 In Caucasians, the most commonly missing teeth are the wisdom teeth (25-35%), the upper lateral incisors (2%) or the lower second premolars (3%) The congenital absence of all teeth is called anodontia.
-Hypodontia is often familial, or associated with ectodermal dysplasia or Down syndrome.
+Hypodontia is often familial, or associated with ectodermal dysplasia or Down syndrome.3.
+I wrote the tagline to the film Erin Brockovich.

 I've written lots of taglines for movies and TV shows, but that's one of the more memorable examples.
 "She brought a small town to its feet... and a huge company to its knees."
 More recently, Cinderella Man used a very similar tagline for its poster.